subaru-git/mobtimer-frontend/README.md

 # mob timer frontend

-This application is a timer for mobbing.
+This application is a sharing timer for mobbing.

 [Backend](https://github.com/subaru-git/mobtimer-backend)